bngarren/checkmate.nvim/README.md

 ---
 ---@field ui? checkmate.UISettings
 ---
----Highlight settings (override merge with defaults)
+---Highlight settings (merge with defaults, user config takes precedence)
 ---Default style will attempt to integrate with current colorscheme (experimental)
 ---May need to tweak some colors to your liking
 ---@field style checkmate.StyleSettings?